addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Add a tag ('Name') to the second routing table
 ----------------------------------------------
+Use the following awscli command to create a tag for the main/default routing table.

 .. code-block::

     aws ec2 create-tags --resources <RouteTableId> --tags Key=Name,Value=private

 Create an Internet Gateway
 --------------------------
-We will leverage the **Internet Gateway** to allow some subnets to be accessible from the Internet.
+Use the following awscli command to create an **Internet Gateway**.
+We will leverage this construct to allow some subnets to be accessible from the Internet.

 .. code-block::